orcasecurity/orca-toolbox/GCP-Lateral-Movement-Detector/README.md

 Deploying compute engine instances with permissive permissions of the default service account is a bad practice and should be avoided at all times.

-Review the output to easily analyze this misconfiguration in order to prevent attackers from spread in your GCP environment and stay safe!
+Review the output to easily analyze this misconfiguration in order to prevent attackers from spread in your GCP environment.

-For more information on the service account misconfiguration and how to exploit it - see the blog post on Orca Security blog.

 # Disclaimer
 This tool is for testing and educational purposes only.